MiaoZhang0525/sigp/README.md

 # SIGP
 Subspace-Induced Gaussian Processes - Gaussian processes induced by sufficient dimension reduction subspaces of the reproducing kernel Hilbert space.

-## Comparing SIGP to standard Gaussian process regression
+## Comparison of SIGP and standard Gaussian process regression
 1. SIGP is computationally faster due to the low-rank of the covariance
 2. SIGP is robust against overfitting (illustrated by the following example)